opticfluorine/sovereign/docs/world_structure.md

 ## Game World

-The game world is a collection of one or more "domains", where a domain is a disconnected three-dimensional segment of the world.
-By "disconnected", we mean that there is no trajectory in three-dimensional space by which an object may transition from one domain to another.
-Note that this does not preclude the existence of "portals" or other scripted gateways which move objects from one domain to another.

 The world exists in a three-dimensional coordinate system where the x coordinate runs west to east, the y coordinate runs south to north, and the z coordinate runs bottom to top (in depth).
 The domain is comprised of